sagarregmi2056/Java-dsa365days/README.md

 Nothing to say just switching my language from js to java.Here i will push the my all of the learning from DSA to Microservices.

 Day1: simple data types,loops,statements basics.

 Day2: Pattern programming problem solving .

+Days3 : BAsics of array.